Deion Sanders became investor in The Diamond, via 1989 court agreement

 "[As for] going up to the concourse, well, that may have not been the most judicious thing to do."

-Sanders, 21 at the time, faced the possibility of a maximum penalty of 12 months in jail and/or a $1,000 fine.
-The case in Richmond General District Court was dropped by all involved 11 days after the incident after Sanders agreed to make a donation to the ballpark.
-His check - the sum was undisclosed - went toward the construction of the handicapped seating area.
+Sanders, 21 at the time, faced the possibility of a maximum penalty of 12 months in jail and a $1,000 fine.
+The case in Richmond General District Court was dropped by all involved 11 days following the incident after Sanders agreed to make a donation to the ballpark.
+His check — the sum was undisclosed — went toward the construction of the handicapped seating area.

 In an odd twist, Sanders then played at The Diamond in 1991 for the R-Braves after joining the Atlanta Braves organization.